 c.
 If the mailpiece is a machinable parcel under 201.7.0 and no greater than 3/4 inch thick, the contents must be prepared in a strong and rigid fiberboard box or similar container or in a container that becomes rigid after the contents are enclosed and the container is secured.
 The parcel must be able to maintain its shape, integrity, and rigidity throughout processing and handling without collapsing into a letter-size or flat-size piece.

-Collect on delivery (COD) is subject to the basic standards in 1.0; see 1.4.1 for eligible matter.
+Collect on delivery (COD) is subject to the basic standards in 1.0; see 1.4 for eligible matter.
 Any mailer may use COD to mail an article (using a unique COD number for each article) for which the mailer has not been paid and have its price and the cost of the postage collected (not to exceed $1,000.00) from the addressee (or agent).
-COD service provides the mailer with a mailing receipt and the USPS maintains a record of delivery (including the recipient’s signature) for two years.
+COD service provides the mailer with a mailing receipt and the USPS maintains a record of delivery (including the recipient’s signature).
 The recipient has the option to pay the COD charges (with one form of payment) by cash, or a personal check or money order made payable to the mailer (accepted by the USPS employee upon the recipient’s presentation of adequate identification).
 The USPS forwards the check or money order to the mailer.
-If payment is made by cash, a money order fee is included in the amount collected from the recipient, in addition to the COD amount.
+If payment is made by cash, a money order fee is included in the amount collected from the recipient (unless the mailer is authorized to participate in electronic funds transfer (EFT) for the remittance (contact the National Customer Support Center (NCSC) (See 608.8.0) for EFT enrollment information), in addition to the COD amount.
 The Postal Service cannot intervene in disputes between mailers and recipients of COD mail after payment was returned to the mailer.
 Customers may obtain a delivery record by purchasing a return receipt.
-Bulk proof of delivery service is also available if electronic return receipt service is purchased at the time of mailing.
+Bulk proof of delivery service (7.0) is also available if electronic return receipt service is purchased at the time of mailing.

 a.
 The name and address of the person to whom the remittance is to be sent must appear in the proper location on the COD form and in the return address area on the COD article with the postal endorsements for return if undeliverable.
 The return address must be the same in both locations except that a mailer using a privately printed COD form may print a different address on the remittance coupon where payments are to be sent.